andgerashchenko/Credit_Risk_Analysis/README.md

 And at last we can see slightly growth of precision for high risk, which is 0.03 now.
 - The last model we used is [Easy Ensemble AdaBoost Classifier](https://github.com/andgerashchenko/Credit_Risk_Analysis/blob/master/Resources/Easy%20Ensemple%20Classifier.png), which combined 100 estimators.
 And this time our model proved to be reliable.
 Accuracy score - 0.92, Precision - 0.08 and 1.0, Recall - 0.91 and 0.94 for high and low risk accordingly.

+Summarizing all the results of used machine learning models we can assume that for this particular type of data ensemble learning models are more suitable, especially Easy Ensemble AdaBoost Classifier.
+However we can continue trying other models and maybe find better fit, polishing results by fine tune of Easy Ensemble parameters could be more effective.